10 – Rainbow

 # 3 – Please Read The Letter

-While “Please Read the Letter,” was a beautiful track on the Page Plant album, the version Robert Plant recorded with Allison Krauss was simply breathtaking.
+While “Please Read the Letter” was a beautiful track on the Page Plant album, the version Robert Plant recorded with Allison Krauss was breathtaking.
 On the Raising Sand album, Robert Plant seemed to find what he had been searching for.
-His voice seemed at ease and at its most earnest since his Led Zeppelin days.
+His voice seemed at ease, and it was most earnest since his Led Zeppelin days.
 Critics responded to the song with intensely favorable reviews, The song “Please Read The Letter,” won a Grammy for Record of the Year in 2009.
-The Raising Sand
+The Raising Sand album was released in 2007 and won a Grammy as Album of the Year at the 2009 Grammy Awards.

 # 2 – Other Arms

-Led Zeppelin albums always had great one-two punch opening tracks on their albums.
-Led Zeppelin IV had “Black Dog,” which segued into “Rock and Roll.”
-Houses of the Holy
+Led Zeppelin albums always had great one-two-punch opening tracks on their albums.
+Led Zeppelin IV had “Black Dog,” which became “Rock and Roll.”
+Houses of the Holy had “The Songs Remains The Same” dripping into the “Rain Song.”
+On Robert Plant’s second solo album, The Principle of Moments, the iconic singer followed Led Zeppelin tradition with the great one-two punch of “Other Arms” into “In The Mood.”

-had “The Songs Remains The Same,” dripping into the “Rain Song.”
-On Robert Plant’s second solo album The Principle of Moments, the iconic singer followed Led Zeppelin tradition with the great one-two punch of “Other Arms,” into “In The Mood.”
-I can remember being in a club in the Bronx one night in the early eighties when someone dropped a dime in the jukebox and played B17.
+I remember being in a club in the Bronx one night in the early eighties when someone dropped a dime in the jukebox and played B17.
 As soon as Robert Plant’s vocals began howling out of the giant jukebox speakers, the entire club began singing the lyrics to “Other Arms.”
-I realized at that point in time while still mourning the demise of Led Zeppelin, we still had Robert Plant and that the sound of that voice continuing on through good times and bad times would still be a part of our daily lives forever.
+I realized then, while still mourning the demise of Led Zeppelin, we still had Robert Plant and that the sound of that voice continuing through good times and bad times would still be a part of our daily lives forever.

 # 1 – The Greatest Gift